nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Last Name\{#transform-last-name}

-The transform last name transformer generates a valid last name from a list of predefined last name values.
-You can see the entire list of last name value [here.](https://github.com/nucleuscloud/neosync/blob/main/worker/internal/benthos/transformers/data-sets/last-names.json).
+Generates a valid last name from a list of predefined last name values.

 By default, the last name transformer generates a last name of random length.
 To preserve the length of the input last name, you can set the `preserveLength` config.

 **Configurations**

-Depending on your validations, you may want to configure the output last name.
-The last name transformer has the following configurations:

 | Name           | Description                                                                                                                                                               | Default | Example Input | Example Output |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ------------- | -------------- |
 | PreserveLength | Preserve Length will ensure that the output last name is the same length as the input last name.
 The preserveLength config only preserves names up to 12 characters long. | false   | Hills         | Kunze          |

 **Examples**

-There are several ways you can mix-and-match configurations to get different last name formats.
-Here are some possible combinations:

 | PreserveLength | Example Input | Example Output |
 | -------------- | ------------- | -------------- |